deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Regaari.
 Officer Regaari, of Clan Whitecrest."

 "*Cool.
-Call me Warhorse."*
+Call me WARHORSE."*

 Regaari pushed his nose up to the window of his bag, which was now a taut cylinder.
 He could just make out the human's arms on either side of him and beyond that, only Capitol Station and tumbling, burning lights.
-'*Warhorse'* sounded more like a codename to him than the human's real name, but he wasn't going to argue.
+'*WARHORSE'* sounded more like a codename to him than the human's real name, but he wasn't going to argue.
 Goodness knew, he'd gone by plenty of assumed identities in his duties.